National Consumer Panel is supposedly a different way to earn by giving sharing your opinion than the regular paid survey sites.

 This is a way for the panel to get more data and ask follow-up questions about your shopping habits and a way for you to give feedback.

 You will also earn rewards by participating in these.

 I have not been able to find any information about how many points you get for the surveys.
 But it usually depends on the length of the survey.

 But in general, you should not expect to earn big money by taking the surveys on National Consumer Panel but mostly take them if you would like to have your opinion heard.

 There will, at times, also be special studies you might be invited to participate in that can earn you extra rewards.

 A great thing National Consumer Panel offers is sweepstakes with high rewards.
 When you participate regularly on the platform, you will get entries into these sweepstakes.
 They are held weekly, monthly, qúarterly, and yearly.

 They actually have some really great prizes in these sweepstakes.

-The biggest reward is in the quarterly sweepstakes where one winner gets $20,000.
-That is a really big reward so if you are lucky it can be very lucrative to be a member.
+The biggest reward is in the quarterly sweepstakes where one winner gets $5,000.
+This used to be $20,000, so they have lowered it quite a lot since I first tested it, but it is still a very big reward, so if you are lucky it can be very lucrative to be a member.

 The other rewards range from $25-$500 and also include products you can win.